 The horse soldiers worked their way out of the mountains in three weeks to liberate the first town.
 The Taliban government collapsed.

-He showed a picture of a monument erected to honor Mike Spann, a member of Nutsch’s outfit who was killed.
+He showed a picture of a monument erected to honor Mike Spann, a member of Nutsch’s outfit who was killed as a horse soldier.

 “We’re accepted as members of the families,” Nutsch said.

 The horse soldiers have been honored with a larger-than-life memorial at Ground Zero in New York City.
 The statue is a mounted horse soldier cast in bronze.
 It was made by an Oklahoma City artist.